 They can directly ingest these chemicals from sprayed lawns and weeds or they can lick their paws and fur where the chemicals were picked up.
 There are guidelines for the application of herbicides, but can you be sure that your neighbor has read and followed the directions on the packaging?

-In 2004, researchers from Purdue University (several of whom also worked on the current study) found that Scottish terriers (shown at right) exposed to lawn and garden herbicides (specifically the aforementioned 2,4-D) had an occurrence of bladder cancer between four and seven times higher than Scottish terriers not exposed to herbicides.
+In 2004, researchers from Purdue University (several of whom also worked on the current study) found that Scottish terriers xposed to lawn and garden herbicides (specifically the aforementioned 2,4-D) had an occurrence of bladder cancer between four and seven times higher than Scottish terriers not exposed to herbicides.
 Previously, researchers had found that Scotties were already about 20 times more likely to develop bladder cancer as other breeds.

 This makes Scotties "sentinel animals" to researchers because they require less exposure to carcinogens before contracting the disease.
 Other dog breeds with a genetic predisposition for bladder cancer include beagles, wire hair fox terriers, West Highland white terriers, and Shetland sheepdogs.